 There are occasional variations (such as when a Society is hosting a mid-morning public Mass) but these are well advertised.
 For full details see the noticeboards or the Facebook Page.

 5:30 p.m.
 Evening Prayer (Common Worship) is said daily in the Lady Chapel.
 On Wednesdays this is preceded by the Rosary at 5 p.m.

 For more details contact Fr Adrian Pearce, Priest-in-Charge, on 01202 911569 or [email protected].

 A group meets every Thursday, at 10 a.m., at a member's home for bible study and refreshments.

 For more details contact Gillian Tankard on 01202 911981 or [email protected].

-A group meets on alternate Wednesdays, at 2 p.m., at a member's home for discussion and refreshments.
+A group meets on alternate Wednesdays, at 3 p.m., at a member's home for discussion and refreshments.
 Members read one or two chapters of the current study book and discuss issues arising.
-Recent study books have included The Return of the Prodigal Son (Henri Nouwen), The Secular Terrorist (Peter Mullen), Epiphanies of the Ordinary (Charlie Cleverly), The Imitation of Christ (Thomas à Kempis), The Dignity of Difference (Jonathan Sacks), The Gospel and the Catholic Church (Michael Ramsey, former Archbishop of Canterbury) and Mere Christianity (C. S. Lewis).
-We started Nativity (Geza Vermes).
+Recent study books have included The Return of the Prodigal Son (Henri Nouwen), The Secular Terrorist (Peter Mullen), Epiphanies of the Ordinary (Charlie Cleverly), The Imitation of Christ (Thomas à Kempis), The Dignity of Difference (Jonathan Sacks), The Gospel and the Catholic Church (Michael Ramsey, former Archbishop of Canterbury), Mere Christianity (C. S. Lewis) and Nativity (Geza Vermes).
 Our current book is The Universal Christ (Richard Rohr) from 4th March, 2020.
 The current venue is Mrs Wendy Rall's home: Flat 10, Mayfair (next block west from the church), 74 West Cliff Road, Bournemouth, BH4 8BG.